Busedame/Libft/README.md

 ## 🧰 **Included Files**
 - All the functions.
 - A `Makefile`.
+- A header file.
-- A header file that includes some basic tests of all functions.
+- A test.c file with implementations of simple tests for each function.

 ---